Skip to:

 1. Introduction/Narrative - Information contained in this section of the proposal should provide background information and significance of the proposed research.

-2. Specific aims/milestones - Information contained in this section of the proposal should provide the proposed goals and expected outcomes.
+2. Specific Aims/Milestones - Information contained in this section of the proposal should provide the proposed goals and expected outcomes.
 It should also show when the researcher expects to reach the proposed goals and outcomes.

-3. Relationship to NOAA Goals - Information contained in this section of the proposal should show how the proposed research relates to the current NOAA Research Goals identified by the Cooperative Institute.
+4. Relationship to NOAA Goals - Information contained in this section of the proposal should show how the proposed research relates to the current NOAA Research Goals identified by the Cooperative Institute.

-• List of senior and key personnel - Describe their specific role as it relates to the specific aims/milestones.
+• List of Senior and Key Personnel - Describe their specific role as it relates to the specific aims/milestones.

-• Accepted submission of data to the NOAA National Centers for Environmental Information(NCEI) is one way to satisfy data sharing requirements; however, NCEI is not obligated to accept all submissions and may charge a fee, particularly for large or unusual datasets.
+Accepted submission of data to the NOAA National Centers for Environmental Information(NCEI) is one way to satisfy data sharing requirements; however, NCEI is not obligated to accept all submissions and may charge a fee, particularly for large or unusual datasets.

 Environmental data and information collected or created under NOAA grants or cooperative agreements must be made discoverable by and accessible to the general public, in a timely fashion (typically within two years), free of charge or at no more than the cost of reproduction, unless an exemption is granted by the NOAA Program.
 Data should be available in at least one machine-readable format, preferably a widely-used or open-standard format, and should also be accompanied by machine-readable documentation (metadata), preferably based on widely-used or international standards.